Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Planar Antenna Arrays

-The channel gain in \eqref{eq:alpha-expression} is valid for arbitrarily large planar arrays, which is different from the models recently considered in \cite{Garcia2019a,Ellingson2019a} that assume equal effective areas of all elements.
-The new expression supports the case when the transmitter is in the near-field of the array.\footnote{Note that we assume throughout this paper that $d \gg \lambda$, so the system does not operate in the reactive near-field of the transmit antenna (even if it is in the geometric near-field of the array).
-In fact, this assumption must be made to derive the expression in Lemma~\ref{lemma1}; see \cite{Dardari2019a} for details.} We will now explore both far-field approximation and large-array limit appearing in the near-field.
+The channel gain in \eqref{eq:alpha-expression} is valid for arbitrarily large planar arrays, which is different from the models considered in \cite{Tang2019a,Garcia2019a,Ellingson2019a} that assume equal effective areas of all elements.
+The new expression supports the case when the transmitter is in the near-field of the array.\footnote{Note that we assume throughout this paper that $d \gg \lambda$, so the system does not operate in the reactive near-field of the transmit antenna (even if it is in the near-field of the array).
+In fact, this assumption was made in the proof of the expression in Lemma~\ref{lemma1}.} We will explore the far-field approximation and large-array limit appearing in the near-field.

+\begin{remark} The exact expression in \eqref{eq:alpha-expression} depends on $N \beta_d$, thus it is the total array area $NA$ that matters and not the individual values of $N$ and $A$.
+Hence, the results in this paper hold for any frequency band and choice of individual antenna areas, as long as the total area is the same and $A\leq (\lambda/4)^2$ so Lemma~\ref{lemma1} provides a tight bound for the individual antennas.
+As the wavelength reduces, the area $A$ shrinks and then more elements are needed to fill the same total array area.
+In all the simulation figures, we are considering $\lambda = 0.1$\,m (3 GHz) when reporting the number of elements $N$, but the same behaviors appear in any frequency band under the condition that the total area $NA$ of the array is the same. \end{remark}